pra-navi/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Mark a task as uncomplete**
+**Use case: Mark a task as incomplete**

 **MSS**

 1. User requests to list tasks
 2. CoordiMate shows a list of tasks
-3. User requests to mark a specific task in the list as uncomplete
+3. User requests to mark a specific task in the list as incomplete
-4. CoordiMate updates the status of the task to be uncomplete
+4. CoordiMate updates the status of the task to be incomplete

 Use case ends.